 The information contained in this announcement relates to the two-year courses.
 These are designed for young men who expect to go into farming or into business closely allied thereto, and who desire agricultural training of college grade, but cannot devote more than two years to it.
-The College offers, in addition, a winter course beginning in November and running through twelve weeks; a summer session of six weeks; a four-year course, leading to the degree of bachelor of science; and graduate courses, leading to higher degrees.
+The College offers, in addition, a winter term beginning November 16, 1942, and closing March 13, 1943; a summer session of six weeks; a four-year course, leading to the degree of bachelor of-science; and graduate courses, leading to higher degrees.
 These offerings give preparation for different kinds and different levels of agricultural vocations and call for different prerequisites for admission.
 A separate printed announcement of each of these courses is available on application to the Secretary of the College of Agriculture, Roberts Hall, Ithaca, New York.